sweepai/sweep/README.md

 ## Pricing
 Every user receives unlimited GPT-3.5 tickets and 5 GPT-4 tickets per month.
 To prevent abuse, users can use 2 GPT-4 tickets a day.

-For hobbyists who want more tickets, check out [Sweep Plus](https://buy.stripe.com/7sI5np26l1H24QU7sA) now at $120/month for 30 tickets.

-For professionals who want even more tickets and priority support/feature requests, check out [Sweep Pro](https://buy.stripe.com/00g5npeT71H2gzCfZ8) now at $480/month for unlimited tickets.
+For professionals who want unlimited GPT-4 tickets, check out [Sweep Pro](https://buy.stripe.com/00g5npeT71H2gzCfZ8) for unlimited tickets, free for the first week and then $480/month after.

 ## Roadmap
 We plan on rapidly improving Sweep.
 To see what we're working on, check out our [Roadmap](https://docs.sweep.dev/about/roadmap).